enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	1 0 0 0
 	0 1 0 0
 	0 0 1 0 By having this as DMatrix, we tryna see if any of the regressors  are able to reduce the error matrix.
+	The Ho would be that every B are = 0 , so no change in the basal activity B1... b1 = 0
+	The H1 would be: